MLB 2012: Soapbox

 (Update: I was dead wrong about Nathan.)

-Melky Cabrera for Jon Sanchez—plus for the Giants and a potential plus for KC.
+Melky Cabrera for Jonathan Sanchez—plus for the Giants and a potential plus for KC.
 Obviously Dave Righetti got all he could out of Sanchez, who’d been one of MLB’s best from mid-’09 thru the end of 2010 and was even improving with the bat, but regressed last year to the point he could no longer be counted on every five days.
 The ex-Yankee Cabrera, once swapped for Nick Swisher, is no star, but he started to play like one last year. .280/15/75 with some steals would do nicely.
-We used to have a guy like that, Andre somebody.
+We used to have a guy like that, Andres somebody.
 What happened to him?
 Oh yeah—he showed the world why it took him 11 years to stick on an MLB roster AS I PREDICTED.
 One out of two ain’t so bad…

 TOPPS BASEBALL CARDS